 Moreover, other data sets should be called upon to try to corroborate the range shifts and changes in climate-tree relationships that emerge from the analyses.
 Also the ecological mechanisms that might underlay the effects of land use and climate on tree species distributions should be more fully discussed.

 We thank the reviewer for these comments.
-We believe that we now more fully address the limitations -- We have added references to long term weather records and used their early 19th century estimates as the basis for some sensitivity analysis (see below), we have used a moving window to examine the effect of 21st century climate change on the choice of the modern climate normal.
-We have also strengthed the section that indicates prior support for widespread land use change, and its impacts on tree species distributions in the region.
-Lastly, in the Discussion we have reitterated what we believe are some of the limitations of the current study.
+We now more fully address the limitations through multiple solutions.
+1) We have added references to long term weather records and used their early 19th century estimates as the basis for sensitivity analysis (see below).
+2) We have experimented with two modern climate normals, representing time of sampling and time of establishment.
+3) We strengthened the literature reiew section that indicates prior support for widespread land use change, and its impacts on tree species distributions in the region.
+4) Lastly, in the Discussion we have reitterated what we believe are some of the limitations of the current study.

 More specific comments